 Against these internal constraints on comprehensible messaging, social media offer attractive features to supranational institutions.
-Firstly, costs are comparatively low: It takes mere minutes to set up an account and they are easy to maintain.
-Secondly, social media platforms usually incentivize clear and concise messages which are also cheaper to produce and to distribute than press releases, e.g. Thirdly, social media offer various multimedia features that aid message comprehension beyond textual content (Tang and Hew 2018).
+First, costs are comparatively low: It takes mere minutes to set up an account and they are easy to maintain.
+Second, social media platforms usually incentivize clear and concise messages that are also cheaper to produce and to distribute than, for instance, press releases.
+Third, social media offer various multimedia features that aid message comprehension beyond textual content (Tang and Hew 2018).

 Other obstacles are external.
 Supranational institutions focus on the European interest, but mass-mediated public spheres tend to be fractured along national borders, languages, and media systems (Koopmans and Statham 2010; Risse 2014; Trenz 2004; Walter 2015).
 National media are rather selective in covering EU affairs, as traditional journalistic selection logics are often partial to national interests, domestic executives, and their challengers (De Vreese 2001; De Vreese et al. 2006; Trenz 2008).
-Media coverage of the EU is then primarily driven by controversial and contested events such as summits of the heads of state and government, European Parliament (EP) elections, and scandals on the European level (Boomgaarden et al. 2013; Hobolt and Tilley 2014).
+Media coverage of the EU is then primarily driven by controversial and contested events such as summits of the heads of state and government, EP elections, and scandals on the European level (Boomgaarden et al. 2013; Hobolt and Tilley 2014).
 Thus, supranational institutions have a hard time to achieve positive publicity via traditional media channels.

-Also here, social media platforms hold promise.
-They provide a low-hurdle continuous information source for users which does not require conscious information search.
+Social media platforms hold promise here as well.
+They provide users with a low-hurdle continuous information source that does not require conscious information search.
 Moreover, social media allow citizens to engage with content beyond fractured national boundaries (Bossetta et al. 2017).
 Users may encounter supranational messages in their timelines, through their connections, or they could simply follow respective accounts by a simple click.
 Furthermore, social media imbue users with a degree of gatekeeping power (Wallace 2018).
 The decentralized structure allows choosing which messages to amplify.
-This gives supranational EU actors but also citizens some freedom to circumvent traditional media selection logics in generating publicity.
-Moreover, social media, specifically Twitter, can act as a ‘double-barrelled gun’: recent research shows that journalists tend to pick up tweets from political actors when they went viral to incorporate them in traditional news (Cage et al. 2020; Oschatz et al. 2021).
+This gives supranational EU actors as well as citizens some freedom to circumvent traditional media selection logics in generating publicity.
+Moreover, social media, specifically Twitter, can act as a ‘double-barrelled gun’: Recent research shows that journalists tend to pick up tweets from political actors when they have gone viral and incorporate them in traditional news (Cage et al. 2020; Oschatz et al. 2021).

-To be sure, social media hardly offer a panacea to all of the EU’s communication deficits.
-But they promise an additional communication channel with attractive features to overcome obstacles for comprehensible supranational messaging to the average citizen with higher levels of publicity.
-But do supranational executives actually exploit this potential?
+To be sure, social media hardly offer a panacea to the EU’s communication deficits, but they do promise an additional communication channel with attractive features to overcome obstacles for comprehensible supranational messaging to the average citizen with higher levels of publicity.
+However, do supranational executives actually exploit this potential?

 3. Data: Supranational tweets and benchmarks

 Our analyses focus on Twitter for three reasons.
 Among all social media platforms, Twitter has acquired the most significant place in the decidedly political communication environments during the recent decade (Jungherr 2016; Segesten and Bossetta 2017; Stier et al. 2018).
-As noted above, especially Twitter is thus also consumed and often amplified by journalists.
-And unlike its main competitor Facebook, Twitter has recently opened up access to historical data which enables the kind of research presented here.
+As noted above, especially Twitter is therefore also consumed and often amplified by journalists and, unlike its main competitor, Facebook, it has recently opened up access to historical data, which enables the kind of research presented here.